melo/net-stitcho/README.markdown

 ============

  * Perl;
- * A Stitcho partner API key.
+ * A Stitcho partner ID and Signing key.
- * LWP::UA if you use the network methods.
+ * LWP::UserAgent if you want to use the network methods.

 Author